LorenzoTam/thesis_code_3504603/README.md

+# Effects of fiscal policy in a currency union with asymmetric taxation:a DSGE perspective
-Repository for the reproduction of the figures in my master thesis "Effects of fiscal policy in a currencyunion with asymmetric taxation:a DSGE perspective".
+Repository for the reproduction of the figures in my master thesis "Effects of fiscal policy in a currency union with asymmetric taxation: a DSGE perspective".